Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Ten to twenty minutes to talk together alone every day.
 (Time in the car with the kids listening doesn’t count.)

 Invest in a weekly date night (or date breakfast or lunch) together for at least 4 hours.
-(It takes a couple of hours to emotionally connect, and then you want to leave a least a few minutes for sex.)
+(It takes a couple of hours to emotionally connect.
+And then you want to leave a least a few minutes for sex.)

 Make a monthly “day away” policy.
 At least once a month spend 8 to 12 uninterrupted hours together to reconnect.
 You can spend time doing things you both enjoy: errands, shopping, exercising, or a relaxing activity or hobby.
 Be sure you have the house alone (or at least your bedroom) for a few moments of red-hot monogamy sometime during this special day together.